 Early in the week, I started my research on the science of raising happy kids and the habits of happy people in general.

 These seven steps are scientifically proven to give your kids (and by extension you) an awesome, happy day.

-The night before our day together, after 1-year-old Bailey was in bed, Abby and I sat down with the list.
+The night before our day together, after the 1-year-old was in bed, my big girl and I sat down with the list.

 I read out every ingredient in our awesome day recipe, and we brainstormed how to make each one happen.